 Many happy returns, Johannes Kepler!
 Although this groundbreaking astronomer and mathematician actually has an official feast day on May 23, we think he's cool enough to celebrate twice.
 In addition to developing the laws of planetary motion, Kepler published the first description of the hexagonal nature of snowflakes.
 Which is why you should totally make paper snowflakes today.

 The Feast of the Holy Innocents on December 28 marks a disturbing Christian tale, involving a not-very-nice king killing a bunch of kids.
-Rather than dwelling on that, we'd like you to celebrate this day the way the residents of Ibi, Spain do — by overthrowing your town's government for a day and starting a "war" with bombs made of flour and eggs.
+Rather than dwelling on that, why not celebrate this day the way the residents of Ibi, Spain do — by overthrowing your town's government for a day and starting a "war" with bombs made of flour and eggs.
 No one knows exactly why the town celebrates their Els Enfarinats holiday in this manner, but it sounds like a lot more fun than infanticide.